Spend two days on the water exploring the Ballina & Lennox Coast

 Back in Ballina as the sun sets, watch it light up the sky from one of the bars or eateries on the banks of the Richmond River.
 This is also a great spot to watch the dolphins fishing in the river and hear them come up for a breath of fresh air.

-The Cove restaurant underneath the Ramada specialises in fresh local seafood.
-It is a great place to watch the river and enjoy a cocktail, fresh local prawns, bugs or a whole snapper!
+The Cove restaurant in River Street spills out into Riverside park lands with views of the Richmond River and has fresh local seafood on its menu.
+It is a great place to enjoy a cocktail, fresh local prawns, bugs or a whole snapper underneath the trees!